 The ex-employee, who was represented by a London firm, lodged a claim in the Ashford Employment Tribunal claiming in essence that the redundancy process was a “sham” and flawed.

-In Susanna's opinion, the claim against Berry Gardens lacked legal merit and had no prospects of success.
+In our teams opinion, the claim against Berry Gardens lacked legal merit and had no prospects of success.
 Acting on her advice, the company resisted the claim and all attempts by the other side to settle it.
 Although it is often tempting to settle claims on a commercial basis because of the cost and management time expended, Berry Gardens felt strongly that this claim was a ‘try on’ to extract additional compensation over and above the redundancy monies that had already been paid and they were not willing to set a precedent for the future.